Morris Register History

 The annual London to Brighton Run has evolved into the South Coast Run, reflecting the southerly drift of starting location from Central London (Queen Anne’s Gate), to Clapham Common, Mitcham Common, Merton Abbey Mills and recently Box Hill just north of Dorking and a compensating move of the finish from Brighton to the outskirts of Brighton and currently Newhaven (to compensate for the modified starts and maintain a run length of 60 miles).
-The National Rally, having been displaced from Beaulieu, moved to Stanford Hall, Leicestershire for many years and then to Thoresby Hall, Nottinghamshire.
+The National Rally, having been displaced from Beaulieu, moved to Stanford Hall, Leicestershire for many years and then to Thoresby Park, Nottinghamshire.
 A Southern Rally, at Ardingly was also added to the list of annual events and was held for a number of years.

 Today the club caters for all Morris vehicles (cars, van derivatives, and commercials) designed before 1940.
 This covers vehicles that were in production from 1913 (Oxford) to 1953 (Series Z vans).

 The objects of the Register have remained largely unchanged since its formation and are: